 After you have obtained a student visa and are registered with a yellow CPR card (Civil Registration System), you are assigned an English-speaking doctor in your neighborhood.
 The doctor’s name is listed on your CPR card.
 Read more on about obtaining your visa.

 Visiting a Doctor Without a CPR Card

 If you are a current student and do not yet have a CPR card, you will need to pay for your doctor’s visit, which may cost between 350-500 DKK.
 However, if you keep the receipt and fill out an insurance claim form, in most cases you can get your money back.
 As a student at DIS Copenhagen, most visits to the doctor, hospitalization, prescriptions, and prescribed medicine are covered by the DIS student insurance.
 Read more about DIS Insurance and how to fill out a form here.

 If you do not have a CPR card yet, you can still call 1813 and go to the emergency room; however, you may have a more difficult time getting a doctor to see you in a non-emergency situation.
 The list of doctors below are those that frequently see DIS students before having a CPR number.
 They are located within the city of Copenhagen.
 Inclusion in this list does not indicate endorsement, as DIS has not done a formal review of these providers.

 Note that appointments can only be made over the telephone during specific calling hours.
-If you have questions, please ask the Housing and Student Affairs office during drop-in hours or email firstname.lastname@example.org.
+If you have questions, please ask Student Life, or send an email to firstname.lastname@example.org.